Skip to main content

 Written by Zeeshan Bhatti

-Updated over a week ago
+Updated over a month ago

-By clarifying the goals of each item, it enables the board to understand what will be discussed and what decisions need to be made.
-Additionally, categorisation and color coding help the board quickly identify expectations—whether an item is for discussion, information, or requires a decision—allowing them to prepare effectively for key discussions.
-Below are the available options:
+Clarifying the goals of each item enables the board to understand what will be discussed and what decisions need to be made.
+Additionally, categorisation and colour coding help the board quickly identify expectations—whether an item is for discussion, information, or a decision—allowing them to prepare effectively for key discussions.

 Definitions and Examples